 Run/Debug Configuration: Shell Script

 Use this dialog to configure running shell scripts.
-For details on working with shell scripts in JetBrains Rider, see Shell scripts.
+For more information about working with shell scripts in JetBrains Rider, refer to Languages and frameworks: Shell scripts.

 The set of parameters in the dialog depends on the option you select under Execute:

 Script file (a configuration to run a script file)

 Script text (a configuration to run a single command)